hmrc/income-tax-mtd-changelog/README.md

 You should now receive an email approximately every two weeks containing the changes made to the APIs since the last update.

-* Please note that the date shown is the date that the change was deployed to the Sandbox or Production.
+* Please note that the date shown is the date that the change was released to the Sandbox or Production.

 ---
 ### 9 October 2023

-The following changes are available in sandbox and production:
+The following changes are available in sandbox and Production:

 #### ALL MTD-APIS